AnnawanDev/Which-Way/README.md

 ### Future direction
-* hole information either persisted locally or using API to load and store off-app (or both)
+* Hole information either persisted locally or using API to load and store off-app (or both).
-* move away from using singleton pattern for sharing data - useful but can be difficult to maintain/scale, possible source of bugs later
+* Move away from using singleton pattern for sharing data - useful but can be difficult to maintain/scale, possible source of bugs later.
-* admin authentication off app (must)
+* Admin authentication off-app (must).
-* admin site to add/manage admin users
+* Admin web site to add/manage admin users
+* Golf course choices are for show only.
+The hole data is not linked to a particular course.
+Need to tie different hold GPS data to different courses.
+Need back-end API to save data.

 ### Challenges: